Almudena Cid: Early life and training

 She started practising rhythmic gymnastics at the age of 7.
 She first went to Arabatxo club and then to Beti Aurrera club in Vitoria, in which other important gymnasts such as Tania Lamarca and Estíbaliz Martínez were trained.
 Her coaches there were Aurora Fernández del Valle and Iratxe Aurrekoetxea.
 One of Almudena's first sports references, as she named them because she doesn't like to call them idols, was the Russian gymnast Oxana Kostina.

 In May 1994, at the age of 13, she took part in the first international competition, in which she received three medals (one gold medal and two bronze medals).
 In November of the same year, she was asked by Emilia Boneva to start being part of the Spanish national individual team in Madrid, where she trained an average of 8 hours a day in the gym Gimnasio Moscardó.

 At the 1995 Spanish Individual Championships, Almudena took the lead at a national level for the first time.
 In June 1995 she got the 12th position at the Final European Cup in Telford (England).

 Senior career

 Since she started her sporting career, she has been awarded many recognitions, apart from the ones obtained at the Olympic Games.

 1996

 In 1996, she went to her first Olympic Games in Atlanta, where she participated for the individual team, along with her colleague Alba Caride.
 She achieved the fifth position in the preliminary round and the ninth position in the semi-final.
 Finally, she got the ninth position in the Olympics final, being the youngest participant in the competition.

 2000

 Due to her good marks at the European Championship in Zaragoza, she was selected in order to represent Spain at the 2000 Sydney Olympics.
-Again she got the ninth position.
+Again, she got the ninth position.

-In her home town, Vitoria, she met her former trainer Iratxe, who motivated Almudena's sporting life.
+In her hometown, Vitoria, she met her former trainer Iratxe, who motivated Almudena's sporting life.
 They both moved to Barcelona and started working again together.